owlchester/kanka/resources/api-docs/1.0/setup.md

 <a name="authentication"></a>
 ## Authentication

 Each request to the api requires an `oAuth 2.0` token to identify the user.
-Tokens can be generated in the user's profile page (`/en/settings/api`).
+Tokens can be generated in the user's [profile page](/settings/api).

 When calling the API, add the following headers: